sujalrabadiya/Web-Technology/CRUD-Operation/ERRORS.md

 - **Port Already in Use**
   - Error: `EADDRINUSE: address already in use`
   - Cause: The port (e.g., 3000) is already being used by another process or server.
-  - Solution: Use a different port (`5000`) or close all terminals and rerun server or stop exsiting running server using `CTRL+C` and try to rerun server.
+  - Solution: Use a different port (`5000`)\
+    or Close all terminals and rerun server\
+    or stop exsiting running server using `CTRL+C` and try to rerun server.

 ---